haddocking/haddocking.github.io/education/biomolecular-simulations-2020/Metadynamics_tutorial/index.md

 sampling of otherwise rarerly reachable conformations.
-The exploration of the CVs phase space (which _drags_ the system towards atomic conformations otherwise rarely visited) is forced through the deposition of _hills_, namely Gaussian-like potentials, added every nG steps of the simulation to the CVs space at the point corresponding to the system's state.
+The exploration of the CVs phase space (which _drags_ the system towards atomic conformations otherwise rarely visited) is forced through the deposition of _hills_, namely Gaussian-like potentials, added every N steps of the simulation to the CVs space at the point corresponding to the system's state.
 These Gaussian hills will generate a repulsive force which is transmitted to the real atoms of the system thus enhancing the conformational sampling.
 Clearly, a good CV